 The Layman: Sir, there are some things that you need to understand.
 First, I don’t keep the doors of my church open, God does.
 I don’t pay the bills, God does.
 And I am not responsible for the number of people who may or may not embrace His Truth.
 I am only responsible to the Truth, itself.And should I fail that single task for which I am, indeed, very responsible, what real difference would it make if the whole world attended my church?
 They would still end up on your side of the table at the end, anyway.

-So, speaking for my church, we will Risk it when it comes to faithfulness.
+So, speaking for myself and my church, we will Risk it when it comes to faithfulness.
 We will Risk the ridicule.
-We will Risk by a wayward culture.
+We will Risk the rejection by a wayward culture.
 And, we will Risk our own accountability before God.

 But what you need to know, too, is that these are all calculated risks.
-For, in facing up to these possibilities, we have also factored in some unchanging realities: the power of God and the timeless attraction of His Truth to the human heart, to name a couple.
-We are also counting on the effectiveness of our personal devotional lives and our personal and intimate friendship with God, Himself.
-And, believer me, those things can easily avert any of those failures of which you speak.
+For, in facing up to these possibilities, we have also factored in some unchanging realities: the power of Almighty God and the timeless attraction of His Truth to a desperate human heart, to name a couple.
+We are also counting on the effectiveness of our our personal and intimate friendship with God, Himself.

-So, just to be clear – our unchanging approach will always be a simple one.
+And, just to be clear – the unchanging approach of our church will always be a simple one.
 It is for our membership to walk closely with God and to Risk everything on His love, His truth, and His help.

 One thing the Devil had learned from centuries of playing this deadly game was that there really is no counter-play for real faith.
 So, with a frustrated sigh, he simply rose and walked away from the table, even before the Referee could declare his decisive loss to this opponent.

 But, even as he did so, he was contemplating tomorrow.
 “There is always tomorrow,” he thought.
-“And these days especially, I like my chances of finding a much less determined opponent in the next round...”
+“And these days, especially these days, I like my chances of finding a much less determined opponent in the next round...”

 Such is the deadly game that the Church plays every day.
 Always the projected illusion is the same.
 It is that, somehow, our relevance is put at risk by our faithful adherence to God’s Truth.
-And always, in the face of this insinuation, we are left to choose between one of two plays.
+And always, in the face of this insinuation, we are left to choose between one of two plays - faithful service to divine truth or fearful and cowardly compromise.

 "Nevertheless, when the Son of Man comes, will He really find faith on the earth?" - Jesus